How to scan

 Print a Bandicoot chart

 You can make your own Bandicoot chart in a few minutes.
 Start by downloading a Bandicoot chart:

-- Open the document in any PDF viewer
+- Open the chart in any PDF viewer

-- In the print settings, choose High quality and Borderless settings
+- In the print settings, choose Print quality: High

 - Cut out the large grey rectangular area from the centre of the chart